varungadd/Monitoring-Motar-Skills-in-Infants/README.md

-# Monitoring Motor Skills in Infants
+# Monitoring Motor Skills in Infant

-This project aims to monitor the motor skills in infants using Infant Pose Estimation.
+This project features to monitor the motor skills in infants using Infant Pose Estimation.

 ## Introduction